Lunix-420/BingoServer/docs/Routes.md

 ### POST `/tilesets/search`

 - **Description:** Search tilesets by filter.
-Accepts a JSON body with nullable lists for `names`, `tags`, and `sizes`, a nullable integer for `minRating`, and an optional `sort` object.
+Accepts a JSON body with nullable lists for `names`, `tags`, and `sizes`, a nullable integer for `minRating`, a nullable integer for `minPlays`, and an optional `sort` object.
 If a list is null or empty, that filter is ignored.
-If `minRating` is null or not provided, it is ignored.
+If `minRating` or `minPlays` is null or not provided, they are ignored.
 If the body is empty, all tilesets are returned.
 If `sort` is provided, results are sorted accordingly.
 - **Body Example:**
   ```json
   {